MicrosoftDocs/windows-powershell-docs/docset/windows/defender/get-mpcomputerstatus.md

 ### CommonParameters
 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see [about_CommonParameters](http://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS

 ## OUTPUTS
+For More information on the properties, See [Get-MpComputerStatus Properties](https://docs.microsoft.com/en-us/previous-versions/windows/desktop/defender/msft-mpcomputerstatus#properties).
 ## NOTES

 ## RELATED LINKS